VMG / VMC – for dummies

 Cross Track Error and Track Angle Error

-Hoping to have enlight some of you, You can also complete this short presentation by referring to the article published in January 2009 by Olivier Chapuis on his blog (²).
+Hoping to have enlight some of you, you can also complete this short presentation by referring to the article published in January 2009 by Olivier Chapuis on his blog (²).

 –––